Intoegy/sms/README.md

     SMS::send('201010000000','test message');
 ```

-To you can send sms from any place in you project, add the `SMS` alies in application aliess at `config/app.php`:
+To you can send sms from any place in you project, add the `SMS` aliase in application's aliases at `config/app.php`:

 ```php
 'aliases' => [